ryanwilsond/belte/docs/Buckle.md

 interpreters) and evaluates those chunks before moving on to the next chunk.
 Because of this, runtime performance is slow because the compiler is constantly being called after each chunk.
 There is no pause before the program starts executing.

+This script mode only supports one file input at a time, and the entry point is always the start of the file (any other entry point that would be used in normal compilation, e.g. `Main`, will be ignored).

 ### *--evaluate*